 Maatman was founded in 1929, initially as trading company in animal feed.
 It has 16 employees, including the current two managers who are also owners of the company.

 One of the owners, Edie Maatman, will take on a steering role temporarily to “supervise a smooth integration of Maatman into ForFarmers and to ensure that the interests of customers and employees are well looked after in this transition phase.”

 This deal follows the acquisition only last month by ForFarmers of Belgian feed company, Voeders Algoet, for around €14m.
 Meanwhile, in February this year, it took a 60% stake in Polish poultry feed company, Tasomix.
 In July 2016, it bought out VleutenSteijnVoeder, a Dutch swine feed producer.

-When asked how ForFarmers is able to maintain such a pace of asset building, last month Vogelzang said that mainly due to a combination of the company focusing on being cost efficient and it taking a prudent approach to investments and despite the fact that the company spent some €60m on a share buyback scheme, at the end of 2017 ForFarmers reported a positive cash position of €67m on its balance sheet.
+When asked how ForFarmers is able to maintain such a pace of asset building, Vogelzang said that is mainly due to a combination of the company focusing on being cost efficient and it taking a prudent approach to investments.
+Despite the fact that the company spent some €60m on a share buyback scheme, at the end of 2017, it reported a positive cash position of €67m on its balance sheet.

-The company has access to its funding facility, a banking arrangement, and could leverage this facility to provide the company with a war chest of an additional €200m, she added.
+The company has access to its funding facility, a banking arrangement, and can leverage this facility to gain access to a war chest of an additional €200m, she added.

 “We have continued to generate cash since the end of last year, so we have enough funds for acquisitions, and they are a fundamental part of the company’s strategy."